recommenders-team/recommenders/SETUP.md

 Additionally, you must install the [spark-cosmosdb connector](https://docs.databricks.com/spark/latest/data-sources/azure/cosmosdb-connector.html) on the cluster.
 The easiest way to manually do that is to:

 1. Download the [appropriate jar](https://search.maven.org/remotecontent?filepath=com/azure/cosmos/spark/azure-cosmos-spark_3-1_2-12/4.3.1/azure-cosmos-spark_3-1_2-12-4.3.1.jar) from MAVEN. **NOTE** This is the appropriate jar for spark versions `3.1.X`, and is the appropriate version for the recommended Azure Databricks run-time detailed above.
+See the [Databricks installation script](https://github.com/microsoft/recommenders/blob/main/tools/databricks_install.py#L45) for other Databricks runtimes.
 2. Upload and install the jar by:
    1. Log into your `Azure Databricks` workspace
    2. Select the `Clusters` button on the left.